These startups are helping online marketers get around Apple’s privacy changes

 All of these platforms—with subscriptions that cost a few hundred to several thousand dollars per month—essentially work by collecting, cleaning up, and analyzing so-called first-party data, which consists of information that’s collected on a business’s own platforms, such as visits, views, clicks, and purchases across its website, mobile app, social media accounts, email, text, and more.

-“[These platforms] use first-party data for things that are knowable (sales, phone calls, landing page visits) and sync that data to the various ad platforms (Facebook, Google, etc.) that they’re using,” explains Jonathan Wilson, a software consultant with Wolters Kluwer and an independent digital marketing consultant.
+“[These platforms] use first-party data for things that are knowable (sales, phone calls, landing page visits) and sync that data to the various ad platforms (Facebook, Google, etc.) that they’re using,” explains Jonathan Wilson, digital marketing director at consultant Wolters Kluwer.
 “Then they use their proprietary algorithms to estimate attribution based on how the data lines up.”

 It’s a way of triangulating where your traffic is coming from, without actually tracking people off your site, essentially filling in the data gaps caused by the Great Opt-Out.